Collection

 Both Grasselli y Zambra and the establishment run by José Grasselli were purveyors of scientific material for schools and scientific societies.
 They also supplied scientific instruments to prominent institutions like Banco de España and the Royal Palace of Aranjuez.
 Preserved at the latter is a thermometer signed by Grasselli and Zambra that predates their appointment as “opticians to His Majesty” in 1849.

-José Grasselli
+Other works by José Grasselli